MarcWu-929/marcwu-929.github.io/_pages/about.md

 ---
 permalink: /
-title: Mingda Wu
+title: About Me
-excerpt: About me
+excerpt: Mingda Wu
 author_profile: true
 redirect_from:
   - /about/